Dungan alphabets: Cyrillic

 The question of switching the Dungan alphabet to Cyrillic was raised shortly before the Great Patriotic War, which prevented the implementation of this project.
 It was revisited in 1952, when the Presidium of the USSR Academy of Sciences decided to create a commission to develop a Dungan Cyrillic alphabet.
 The commission was headed by A. A. Dragunov.
 Their projects were presented by Yu.
 Yanshansin, A. A. Dragunov, Yusup Tsunvazo, G. P. Serdyuchenko and A. Kalimov.
-Opinions were expressed about the need for a separate letter ҷ for the sound [tɕʰ], about using the letter у' instead of ў, about the uselessness of the letter ң and about replacing the letter р (r) in native Dungan words with э̡.
+Opinions were expressed about the need for a separate letter ҷ for the sound /[tɕʰ]/, about using the letter у' instead of ў, about the uselessness of the letter ң and about replacing the native rhotic р (Latin ƣ) with э̡.
+At the insistence of the Dungan representatives, and overriding the objection of the linguists, Latin ş unifying the allophones /[ʂ], [ɕ]/ was split into Cyrillic ш /[ʂ]/ and щ /[ɕ]/ following Russian sound values.
 As a result of discussions in 1953 (with some changes), the project of Yusup Yanshansin was approved.
+In Hashimoto's evaluation, the final Cyrillic alphabet is a transliteration of the previous Latin alphabet.
 This alphabet is still in use today and has the following form: